imtiaz-mamun/text-analyzer/README.md

 ## Application's Input/Output
 1. **Input:** sample.txt
 2. **Output:**
-     1. Application shows Word Count, Character Count, Sentence Count, Paragraph Count, Longest Words from the `sample.txt` file.
+     1. The application shows Word Count, Character Count, Sentence Count, Paragraph Count, and Longest Words from the `sample.txt` file.
-     2. Value automatic changes on front-end if `sample.txt` file's text is updated.
+     2. Value automatic changes on the front end if the `sample.txt` file's text is updated.
 Do not require to reload the page to see the updated results.